Rain Garden & Water Quality Certification

 Non-Certification Fee – $25.00

-- Fee includes break service, lunch, and the NC State University Rain Garden Manual and workshop notebook.
+Registration fee includes refreshments, lunch, and the NC State University Rain Garden Manual

 We accept Visa, Mastercard, and American Express for payment of your registration fee.
 Or you may send us a check made payable to NCSU – BAE.
 Mail to: